-Author has written 3 stories for Wizards of Waverly Place, and Divergent Trilogy.
+Author has written 4 stories for Wizards of Waverly Place, Divergent Trilogy, and Harry Potter.

 HEY GUYS!!!
 I am a major Fangirl and love to watch movies, listen to music and read books.

 Favorite TV Shows: